 “But, wait!
 Isn’t all Maple Syrup Organic,” you think, “regardless of whether it’s certified?”

-“Not necessarily,” says Susannah Walsh Daloz, Former Director of UVM Farmer Training Program, Candidate for Masters in Food Systems at UVM, and our favorite go-to for all questions agricultural.
+“Not necessarily,” says Susannah Walsh Daloz, Food and Farm Program Director at the Vermont Youth Conservation Corps, and our favorite go-to for all questions agricultural.
 That’s because “organic standards,” says Daloz, “aren’t just about avoiding synthetic pesticides and herbicides, practices that may not generally be used in maple syrup production,” but also regulate how farmers manage the land.

 Sure enough, a quick Google search turned up this document, Vermont Organic Famers’ “Guidelines for Certification of Organic Maple Syrup & Sap.”
 According to Daloz, this was the right document to find, because Vermont Organic Farmers, LLC, an arm of NOFA Vermont, has the power to certify agricultural products, including maple syrup, as UDSA Organic.
 (There are similar setups in other states and regions around the country.)
 And, sure enough, there are LOADS of requirements that have nothing to do with prohibiting synthetic pesticides, herbicides, synthetic tree-marking paint, or the synthetic defoamers that can be used in boiling.
 In fact, in eleven pages, approximately ten pages deal with all sorts of other stuff having to do with sugar stand management.